mlz-ictrl/nicos/doc/source/gui/config.rst

   but not any starting with 'ccr'
 * 'biofurnace and not ccr01' - displayed if the 'biofurnace' setup is loaded but not the 'ccr01' setup
-* '(biofurnace and not (ccr01 or htf01)' - displayed if the 'biofurnace' setup
+* 'biofurnace and not (ccr01 or htf01)' - displayed if the 'biofurnace' setup
   is loaded but not any of 'ccr01' or 'htf01'

 .. _panels: